 Since Bible is the foundation of knowledge and wisdom, this curriculum uses Bible stories as the foundation of these units.
 All other subjects relate in some way to the Bible story that is the focus of each unit.

-Moms are encouraged to prepare for the week by reading the passage in their Bibles that connects with that weeks’ learning.
+Moms are encouraged to prepare for the week by reading the passage that connects with that weeks’ learning in their own Bibles.

 As shepherds of our little children, it’s important to also feed ourselves and hear from God on what it is specifically that he wants us all to be learning.